Abhishek-Chidambaram/cet-admission-system/readme_bugs.md

 **Description**: The system doesn't properly validate if selected course preferences are still available or if the institution/course combination exists in the database.

-**Impact**: Students can select course preferences that may no longer be valid, leading to issues during counseling rounds.
+**Impact**: Students may select course preferences that are no longer valid, potentially causing complications during the counseling process.
 **Code Reference**:
 ```python
 current_prefs = [